Oriental Bicolour Group

 Prices of Oriental Bicolour kittens will vary from area to area but should be the same as the price charged for other Orientals (short and longhaired), Siamese or Balinese in the same area.
 Prices for all these breeds may also vary within an area: all should have been registered and should also have completed their full vaccination course against FIE (Panleucopenia), FVR and FCV ('cat flu'), but some may also have been vaccinated against FeLV (Feline Leukaemia), Chlamydiosis and/or Bordetella (a respiratory infection).
 They may also have been microchipped and some pet kittens may have been neutered before they are offered for sale.
 All of these will, of course, make the kitten more expensive than one which has only received its basic vaccinations but, of course, the latter two will save the new owner having to pay for these later on.
 Do check what the price includes before you buy a kitten.

 There is some important information that is required to be studied before embarking upon breeding this variety of Oriental.
 The Breeding and Registration Policy is available on the "Technical Info" page of this site, as are details of the Standard of Points.
 These should be studied carefully by any potential breeder so as to avoid any possible pitfalls later on.
-Further advice is always available via our secretary, Pat Norman.
+Further advice is always available via our secretary, Liz Fremont.

 Where Can I See Bicolours?